luisg-costa/REST-API-with-Flask/README.md

 ## Usage

-After you start the API, i recommend you to test it.
+After you start the API, i recommend you to test it first.

 To test this API, i recommend that you install [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/download).
 I personal use Insomnia but feel free to use whatever you want.